 Career Fair Cancellation and Refund Policy

 In the event that a company chooses to withdraw completely from the career fair, the following refund schedule will apply.
+We cannot "roll over" the registration to another event or refund the fee.
 Once you have been notified that your registration has been approved, the following cancellation policy is in effect:

 |Cancellations received two weeks before the event IN WRITING will receive a full refund minus $100.00.
 No refunds will be issued after the deadline date.|

 |Employers with outstanding fees will be invoiced by Career Services.
 An invoice and two past-due invoices will be sent.
 The third notice will be the final notice.
 If the organization has not paid their account in full by the deadline date noted on the third notice, their account will be referred to the University to refer to a private collection agency.
 Organizations will be notified that their organization will be liable for the collections agency fee.|